 1 Math scores must have been recorded within the past five years; eligible for MATH 100, 103, 104, 111, 113, 114 and 202

 2 For Math, High School GPA is valid from half-way through senior year or final transcript

 3 English scores must have been recorded within the past 10 years; eligible for ENGL 101

-**High School GPA is valid at the end of the third quarter of junior year.
+**High School GPA is valid at start of junior year.

 If you are exempt from math and English placement testing, you are eligible to enroll in college-level math and English courses.